 Another quality component is the HTP America remote control pedal.
 We also use the optional “tractor” hand amperage control.
 In addition to these manual controls, the Invertig 221 has modes for fixed amperage control—including stitch, pulse and constant amperage.
 Notably, the Invertig 221 has precise arc starting options for simpler operation and better control.
 You can concentrate on quality welds, with uniform penetration and predictable heat affected zones (HAZ)!

-Portable is the trend, with welders like the Miller Dynasty 200 Series within this class.
-How does HTP America’s Invertig 221 stack up against the Miller Dynasty 200?
-Let’s make a comparison at 220* Volts:
+Portable is the trend, with welders like the Miller Dynasty 200 and 210 Series within this class.
+Here are the specifications for HTP America’s Invertig 221 at 220* Volts:

 *Note: There is a dual-voltage HTP America Invertig 221DV model that operates on either 115V or 230V—versatile for smaller jobs that do not require 220 or 230 volts.
 The comparison below is traditional 220V setup.

-HTP America’s Invertig 221 AC/DC Welder for TIG
+HTP America’s Invertig 221 AC/DC Welder Specifications for TIG

 - Input Voltage: 220 Volts